Many people never experience symptoms.

 Most people with a deficiency of porphobilinogen deaminase never develop symptoms.
 In some people, however, certain factors can precipitate symptoms, causing an attack.
 Factors that can cause an acute porphyria attack include

-Many drugs (including sex hormones, barbiturates, antiseizure drugs, and sulfonamide antibiotics)
+Many medications (including sex hormones, barbiturates, antiseizure medications, and sulfonamide antibiotics)

 Low-calorie, low-carbohydrate diet

 Exposure to organic solvents (for example, in dry cleaning fluids or paints)

 Usually a combination of factors is involved in causing an attack.
 Sometimes the factors that cause an attack cannot be identified.

 Attacks are more common in women than in men and occur only very rarely before puberty.
 Very rarely, the disorder is inherited from both parents (and therefore two abnormal genes are present).
 Symptoms may then appear in childhood and include developmental abnormalities.

 Many medications can cause an acute porphyria attack.
 The following website Porphyria Drugs can be used to learn the risk of a medication.